Battle of Britain Day: Prelude

-There was also air activity over German-held territory.
-RAF Bomber Command flew 92 sorties against German invasion targets at Boulogne, Calais, Ostend, Dunkirk, and Antwerp.
-The remaining sorties were directed at Brussels marshalling yards, Hamm and Krefeld.
-One Armstrong Whitworth Whitley failed to return, being lost to ground fire over the Netherlands.
-A total of 157 sorties were flown overall.
-As a result of Bomber Command's operations, some 10–13% of invasion barges had been sunk.

-The first combat in daylight began just after 08:00.
-A He 111 from Aufklärungsgruppe 51 (Long-range Reconnaissance Group 51), based near Paris, was intercepted and shot down over the Channel by Hurricanes from No. 87 Squadron RAF.
-A Heinkel He 59 air-sea rescue aircraft was dispatched, but found no trace of the Heinkel or its five crew.
+The first daylight combat of 15 September began just after 08:00.
+A He 111 from Aufklärungsgruppe 51 (Long-range Reconnaissance Group 51), based near Paris, was shot down over the Channel by Hurricanes from No. 87 Squadron.
+A Heinkel He 59 air-sea rescue aircraft was dispatched, but found no trace of the He 111 or its crew.
 Further flights were made by high altitude Ju 88s.
 One photographed RAF Sealand, RAF Pembrey and RAF Woodward.
 It also managed to reach Manchester, Liverpool and Birkenhead without interception.
-Another managed to photograph the Thames Haven, RAF Netheravon, RAF Benson and the Royal Navy base at Chatham Dockyard.
-Interception of these high altitude aircraft was difficult, and none were lost on 15 September 1940.
+Another managed to photograph Thames Haven, RAF Netheravon, RAF Benson and the Royal Navy base at Chatham Dockyard.
+Interception of these high altitude aircraft was difficult, and none were lost on 15 September.